2010 AT&T AirCard & Broadband Card Review

 - Sierra Wireless Mercury USB AirCard

-Whether good ole' ma' bell makes the cut has just as much to do with broadband cards as it does mobile broadband plans, 3G speed & 3G coverage.
-In this 2010 AT&T Wireless Broadband review we've covered each & found the following:
+Whether good ole’ ma’ bell makes the cut has just as much to do with broadband cards as it does mobile broadband plans, 3G speed & 3G coverage.
+To summarize:

 AT&T mobile broadband plans match industry standards of a 5 GB cap for $60 and a lower tier for around half that amount.
 Nothing spectacular to report.
 Depending on your usage, 5 GB may or may not be enough.